 “Once you have brought a behavior to consciousness, you can choose to do something different next time.”

 Anxious attachment style is normally interpreted as ‘clingy.’
 It is typically a result of inconsistent behavior patterns from parents to their children — while sometimes they may respond effectively to their needs, other times they may be distant, aloof or emotionally unavailable.
 In relationships as an adult, those with this style respond to others from a point of anxiety.
 “They are often prone to jealousy, possessiveness and a need for constant reassurance.
-Triggers — some real and some imagined — will set off this anxiety and make them cling,” Barrett says.
+Triggers — some real and some imagined — will set off this anxiety and make them cling,” Barnett says.
 “This type of style tends to have drama patterns within a relationship and when it ends, they fear being alone and are desperate to get that person back.”

 This style is defined by someone who is avoiding intimacy, often out of fear of being vulnerable or getting hurt.
 Usually, it stems from a relationship with parents who are cold, emotionally unavailable or distant.
 “They often frustrate others in a relationship as their partner struggles to get close to them.
-If they do get close, they push them away which can lead to issues around commitment,” Barrett says.
+If they do get close, they push them away which can lead to issues around commitment,” Barnett says.

 This final attachment style is based around inner conflict.
 It has behaviors from both the anxious and avoidant styles which the person tends to swing between.
-“They want intimacy but resist it to protect themselves because they have had an abusive or traumatic experience in the past,” Barrett told us.
+“They want intimacy but resist it to protect themselves because they have had an abusive or traumatic experience in the past,” Barnett told us.
 Someone may develop this attachment style if, as a child, their parents responded to their needs in a threatening way, or otherwise couldn’t respond to their needs.